Safe & Sound Protocol (SSP)

 People can experience a variety of sensations throughout the body during the treatment.
 Tiredness around day three is not uncommon, as the middle ear muscles fatigue and the nervous system begins to more deeply relax.
 Occasionally, people may experience mild agitation in the initial stages of the protocol as the nervous system starts to engage with the sound frequencies.
 If this happens, more breaks will be taken and relaxation exercises will be given.

 Tracking one’s body sensations as well as mental and emotional state throughout the treatment process can be useful to see the progression during the five days.
 At the end of the treatment, the nervous system will be recalibrate back to its original baseline for functioning.
-The protocol does not need to be repeated more than once.
+Unless there is a significant stressor, the intervention generally does not have to be repeated more than once.

 What is the Cost of Treatment?